-Deep-sea mining is a growing threat to our global ocean.
+Deep Sea Mining is a growing threat to our global ocean.
 The deep sea, the area over 200 metres below the surface, makes up more than 95% of the Earth's biosphere.
 It plays a crucial role in global climate regulation, and it has enormous cultural and economic significance for many Indigenous peoples and other coastal communities.
-Enter deep-sea mining - an emerging plan to extract minerals from the seabed.
-Its effects will be extensive and, on human timescales, irreversible.
+Enter deep-sea mining - an emerging practice of extracting minerals from the seabed.
+Its effects will be extensive and, on human time scales, irreversible.
 Despite this, mining companies are pushing hard to mine our shared heritage for their private gain.
 EJF will use film and present compelling arguments to prevent deep sea mining from becoming a reality.